starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 - Avoid excessive and arbitrary shorthand notation, e.g., `.btn` is useful for button, but `.s` doesn't mean anything.
 - Keep classes as short and succinct as possible.
 - Use meaningful names, use structural or purposeful names over presentational.
-- Use `.js-*` classes to denote behaviour (as opposed to style), but keep these classes out of your CSS.
 - Apply these same rules when creating Sass variable names.

 ```sass